welteki/docs.actuated.dev/docs/faq.md

 In addition, Kaniko cannot and will not help you to run that container that you've just built to validate it to run end to end tests, neither can it run a KinD cluster, or a Minikube cluster.

-## Do we need to run my Actuated Hosts 24/7?
+## Do we need to run my Actuated Servers 24/7?

 Let's say that you wanted to access a single ARM64 runner to speed up your ARM builds from [33 minutes to < 2 minutes like in this example](https://blog.alexellis.io/blazing-fast-ci-with-microvms/).